 I love weddings.
 I LOVE them.
 Big ones, wee ones, in the middle of nowhere with just you and some deer for company or in a big sparkly castle with more people than I have ever known in my whole life, I love them all.

 If you are thinking of a humanist wedding, you are on your way to creating a ceremony that’s completely unique to you, one that reflects your lives and loves and everyone is included and welcome.
 I don’t do stuffy or super-formal (I tried once.
 We don’t talk about it).
 I don’t do rigid templates or dictate what must happen because that way boredom lies.
 You’ll hear this over and over- it’s your wedding and, between us, we will make your wedding ceremony the very best part of the day, the bit everyone is still talking about long after the tortured strains of Runrig have faded.
 And, when it’s all done, I want you to think of your ceremony, the one you helped create, and remember love, laughter and fun, warmth and joy and for you and the people you love to have had a brilliant time.
 I could actually greet just thinking about it.

 Naming Ceremonies are mayhem!
 I love them!
 Naming, or Welcoming Ceremonies are great fun, a little emotional but very joyous occasions that almost never go to plan.
 I think it’s something to do with small children doing precisely the opposite of what you want them to do……

 Can you tell I love what I do?
-Being a Celebrant is fantastic.
+Being a humanist celebrant is fantastic.
 I work with some fascinating people and every day is a different.
 Ten years of handfasting, quaich drinking and weird poems about dinosaurs and grimacing everytime someone suggests a sand ceremony later, I still consider myself a very lucky person to do what I do.